jh14778/compiler-explorer/README.md

 ### XC Setup

-Change the `compilers` and `defaultCompiler` value in etc/config/xc/default.properties to your local XMOS tools directory's xcc1llvm.
+Change the `compilers` and `defaultCompiler` values in etc/config/xc/default.properties to your local XMOS tools directory's xcc1llvm.

 ### Developing or running a local instance